MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "always_display"             Bool    Display the news ticker screen at all times (supercedes the standings setting) "team_offday"                Bool    Display the news ticker when your prefered team is on an offday "preferred_teams"            Bool    Include headlines from your list of preferred teams.
 Will only use the first 3 teams listed in your preferred teams
+  "traderumors"                Bool    Include headlines from mlbtraderumors.com for your list of preferred teams.
+Will only use the first 3 teams listed in your preferred teams
   "mlb_news"                   Bool    Include MLB's frontpage news "countdowns"                 Bool    Include various countdowns in the ticker.